Biz Features

 But Wait!
 There’s More!

 To make things more confusing, increased awareness (not necessarily demand) can also result from a lead generation campaign.
-Think of all those promos and offers that you’ve seen on and off line for stuff you don’t really want at the moment.
+Think of all those promos and offers that you’ve seen online for stuff you don’t really want at the moment.
 Those are direct examples of lead generation campaigns that also help with demand generation.
 You might not be interested now, but you might be in the future.

 origin_291185090

-On the flip side, structure or execute a lead gen campaign badly (by making it look spammy for example – you’d think we marketing types would have learned by now), and people who don’t act might develop some awareness of your brand — for all the wrong reasons.
+On the flip side, if you structure or execute a lead gen campaign badly (by making it look spammy, for example—you’d think we marketing types would have learned by now), people who don’t act might develop some awareness of your brand—for all the wrong reasons.

 Why does it matter?

 There is one very good rationale for not confusing demand and lead generation.
-When these ideas and goals are confused with each other, it’s often way too easy to choose the wrong channels or develop the wrong processes and content for the desired outcomes.
+When these ideas and goals are confused, it’s often way too easy to choose the wrong channels or develop the wrong processes and content for the desired outcomes.

-In other words, mix up your definitions of these two and you’ll waste time, money, and plenty of opportunities.
+In other words, if you mix up your definitions of these two, you’ll waste time, money, and plenty of opportunities.

 Conclusion

 Tell us about your demand generation strategy!
 We’d love to know!
-Comments welcome below.
+Comments are welcome below.

 Other parts of our Basic Marketing Concepts series!